 The program is called the Teen Driver Challenge, which is supported by the Florida Sheriffs Association.
 The program is part classroom/part driving experience.
 Safety on the roads is everyone’s responsibility.
 The Teen Driver Challenge is one way teens and parents can build the foundation for years of safe driving.

 The Teen Driver Challenge is a defensive driving and vehicle control program designed for teenage drivers.
-The two-day program is designed to provide young drivers with the knowledge and understanding of vehicle dynamics and human kinetics, the forces created by an automobile, and the effects of the forces on the human body.
+The program is designed to provide young drivers with the knowledge and understanding of vehicle dynamics and human kinetics, the forces created by an automobile, and the effects of the forces on the human body.

 The objective of the program is to enhance the young driver's awareness of the complex task of operating a motor vehicle and to create and practice skills that will prepare them to anticipate and handle hazards that occur daily in normal driving conditions.
 This program has been created by law enforcement professionals.
-The curriculums were created around the fact that most crashes involving teenage drivers are classified as "avoidable" and due to lack of experience or training, teens are not prepared to make the vehicle respond appropriately.
+The curriculum was created around the fact that most crashes involving teenage drivers are classified as "avoidable" and due to lack of experience or training, teens are not prepared to make the vehicle respond appropriately.